-This post is a part of the Cultivating Home Series.
-More information can be found on my Facebook Page.
+This post was originally part of the Facebook Cultivating Home Series.

 Something or someone precious is lost.

 We face uncertainty, doubt, or fear.